ShinobuAmasaki/libpq-fortran/README.md

-# LibPQ-Fortran
+# Libpq-Fortran

-LibPQ-Fortran is a Modern Fortran interface to the PostgreSQL `libpq` [C Library](https://www.postgresql.org/docs/current/libpq.html).
+Libpq-Fortran is a Modern Fortran interface to the PostgreSQL `libpq` [C Library](https://www.postgresql.org/docs/current/libpq.html).

 This does not contain the `libpq` library; only the wrapper is included.